Riefenstahl

 Supported by

-The program is presented
+The program is presented by

 The documentary film Riefenstahl examines the complex life and legacy of the famous German filmmaker Leni Riefenstahl.
 The film looks at her rise to fame as a dancer and actress, her controversial role as Hitler’s favorite filmmaker, and her later attempts to distance herself from Nazi ideology.
 Using archival footage, interviews and expert analysis, the film explores the ethical dilemmas faced by artists who create works of unquestionable beauty in the service of horrific regimes, raising questions about the relationship between art, propaganda, and personal responsibility.

-The program is presented
+The program is presented by

 Credentials